Grease 2 Movie Secrets

 Here are a few rare known facts, tidbits and behind the scenes movie secrets from the production of Grease 2.

-- The main location of filming was at Excelsior High School.
-What isn’t widely known is that the schools Administrative Offices were used for all the production offices during filming.
+- The main location of film production was Excelsior High School: The Real Rydell.
+The school’s Administrative Offices were used for all the production offices during filming.

 - During the filming of the movie, certain cast members did some wild things, such as, streaking across the closed campus.

 - The diner scene was filmed at the Cadillac Jack’s Cafe in Sun Valley, Ca.

 - In between takes, Michelle Pfeiffer spent much of her spare time on set knitting.